JakeMY-coder/JakeMY-coder/README.md

 ### 👋 Hi, I’m @JakeMY-coder

 My name is Jake Young.
-I'm a data engineer specializing in python with a focus on ETL for AI/ML scientists.
+I'm a senior data scientist at GRVTY.

-Reach me at yojake.jy@gmail.com.
+Reach me at jacob.young@grvty.com

 <!---
 JakeMY-coder/JakeMY-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.